Rokawoo/notes/University/SE310-SoftwareDesign/Week3 - Design Patterns.md

 **Adapter**: When you need to use existing class and its interface is not the one you need
 **Facade**: When you need to simplify and unify large interface or complex set of interfaces

+# Strategy Pattern

+## Definition
+Defines family of algorithms, encapsulates each one, makes them interchangeable.
+Strategy lets algorithm vary independently from clients that use it.

+## Intent
+- Enable use of different business rules or algorithms depending on context
+- Design for change wisely

+## Problem
+- Algorithm selection depends on client making request or data being acted on
+- How to handle different implementations of conceptually same task?

+## Solution
+- Separate algorithm selection from algorithm implementation
+- Find what varies and encapsulate it in its own class
+- Use aggregation to give object ability to handle functionality

+## Implementation
+- Context class contains abstract Strategy class
+- Strategy has abstract method specifying how to call algorithm
+- Each derived class implements needed algorithm

+## Based on Principles
+- Objects have responsibilities
+- Different implementations manifested through polymorphism
+- Need to manage several implementations of same basic algorithm

+## Common Problematic Approaches

+### Copy/Paste
+- Traditional method - maintenance headaches
+- Copy working code, paste elsewhere, modify

+### Switches/Ifs
+- Coupling and testing issues
+- Multiple variations create messy code
+- "Switch creep" - must find every place case is involved
+- Variations "dirty" the implementation
+- Hard to read flow

+### Function Pointers/Delegates
+- Used in C++/C#
+- Hides code in compact function
+- Can't retain state per-object → limited use

+### Inheritance Alone
+- Allows reuse
+- Problem: When things vary independently → too many classes!

+## Strategy Pattern Advantage
+- Pushes problem down the chain
+- From: One large hierarchy with all variations
+- To: Few smaller, independent hierarchies
+- Other system pieces can use smaller hierarchies

+## Two Common Change Approaches to Avoid
+- **Over-analyze**: Analysis paralysis
+- **Jump in**: Write code without long-term consideration

+# Additional Design Principles

+## Software Development Problems

+### Poor Requirements
+- Incomplete, wrong, misleading users
+- Perfect requirements cannot be developed
+- Requirements always change
+- Code must accommodate changes

+### Debugging Reality
+- Fixing bug is quick
+- Finding bug takes time

+## Maintainability Factors
+- **Cohesion**: How closely operations in routine are related (high = good)
+- **Coupling**: Strength of connection between routines (low = good)

+## Delegation
+- Have sub-functions control themselves
+- Reduces coupling between components
+- Better than one main program controlling sub-programs

+## Functional Decomposition
+- Break complex problems into smaller parts
+- Each part handles specific task
+- Easier to deal with smaller problems

+## Object-Oriented Best Practices
+- Design to interfaces, not implementations
+- Favor aggregation over inheritance
+- Find what varies and encapsulate it
+- Objects should be responsible for themselves